-Trust, arguably the currency most of value.
+Trust, arguably the currency with the most value.
 Arguably the most difficult to build.

 And in today’s world, where social media is one of the primary chutes of information and data carriage, the onus is more on the services to inspire confidence.